 Florida's approach conforms to the federal concept of the flow-through of partnership tax attributes up to the corporate partner.
 The apportionment rule, Rule 12C-1.015(10), F.A.C., governs the corporate income tax treatment of corporations that invest in partnerships.
 This rule provides that a corporation that is a partner in a partnership must add its share of the partnership's property, payroll, and sales to its own apportionment factor.
-Based on the foregoing, the partnerships' property, payroll, and sales should be combined with the taxpayer's property, payroll, and sales, for purposes of determining the taxpayer's apportionment factor as provided by Rule 12C-1.0153(9), F.A.C., Rule 12C-1.0154(6), F.A.C., and Rule 12C-1.0155(4), F.A.C.
+Based on the foregoing, the partnerships' property, payroll, and sales, for purposes of determining the taxpayer's apportionment factor as provided by Rule 12C-1.0153(9), F.A.C., Rule 12C-1.0154(6), F.A.C., and Rule 12C-1.0155(4), F.A.C.